m-n/lazy-susan/README.md

     RT:                 Return copy of ReadTable with lazy-susan features enabled.
 ASCII only.
     TOKEN-READER:       The reader function used to tokenize a symbol or a number.
-    COLLECT-TOKEN:      Collects the next token as (values package-token name-token saw-escape-p package-markers-seen)
+    COLLECT-TOKEN:      Collects the next token as (values package-token name-token saw-escape-p package-markers-seen) IN-PACKAGE/RT:         IN-PACKAGE alternative.
-    IN-PROJECT:         IN-PACKAGE alternative.
 Also sets *readtable*.
-    (SETF PROJECT-RT):  Set a package's default readtable for use with in-project.
+    (SETF PACKAGE-RT):  Set a package's default readtable for use with in-package/rt.
-    SETUP-PROJECT-RT:   Set package's default *readtable* to a modified copy of readtable-expression.
+    SETUP-PACKAGE-RT:   Set package's default *readtable* to a modified copy of readtable-expression.

 Syntax Setfs
 ------------